 There are a few different ways Geneious Prime can be integrated with other systems such as ELN (electronic lab notebook), registry, LIMS or inventory system.
-Below are some of the best options, in order from least sophisticated (and easiest to implement) through to most sophisticated.
+Below are some of the best options.

 We understand that systems integration can take quite a lot of effort to get right so we recommend contacting us to discuss your needs in advance.
 We can then help you decide on the best approach to take.